 As well as boosting recording options, Nest Aware makes customisation easier, too.
 It adds in Activity Zones, so you can choose which part of the image you want to use for motion detection, cutting down on false positives.
 Neatly, you can tell Nest to only notify you when a person is detected, so you don’t receive alerts when the neighbour’s cat walks across your drive, for example.

-Person detection works in-camera, but with a Nest Aware subscription you also get facial recognition, which shares its database with other compatible Nest products such as the Nest Cam IQ Outdoor.
+Person detection works in-camera, but with a Nest Aware subscription, you also get facial recognition, which shares its database with other compatible Nest products such as the Nest Cam IQ Outdoor.
 This lets the Nest Hello notify if it’s spotted someone familiar.
+Facial detection is very powerful.
+At the start Nest will make some mistakes, but you can merge faces where Nest thinks it’s spotted different people, helping to train the system.
+A few months in and we find that Nest Hello is incredibly accurate in spotting people, whether they’re wearing a hat, sunglasses or have their hair in different styles.

 Nest Hello vs Ring Video Doorbell 2 – Amazon Alexa, Google Assistant, SmartThings, Works with Nest and IFTTT